CRISPR Coverage Calculator - Library Size & Tiling

 Library coverage (also called representation or screen depth) is the average number of cells per guide RNA in a CRISPR screen.
 It determines whether you have enough statistical power to detect true hits.
 Inadequate coverage means that some guides will have too few cells for reliable phenotype measurement, leading to false negatives.
 The minimum recommended coverage is 200-500× for growth/viability screens and 500-1000× for more complex phenotypes.

-Coverage calculation must account for pool non-uniformity: if some guides are underrepresented (e.g., at 0.1× the mean abundance), effective coverage for those guides is much lower than average coverage.
-Our calculator lets you input expected uniformity (from the Uniformity Estimator) to compute the effective minimum coverage and required cell numbers.
+Coverage calculation should account for pool non-uniformity: if some guides are underrepresented (for example, at 0.1× the mean abundance), effective coverage for those guides is much lower than average coverage.
+The calculator lets you enter expected uniformity from the Uniformity Estimator to estimate effective minimum coverage and required cell numbers.

 For gene synthesis tiling applications, coverage refers to how many overlapping oligos span each region of the target sequence.
-Higher tiling redundancy (2-3×) increases assembly success rate but requires more oligos and higher costs.
-Our calculator optimizes oligo placement to achieve target coverage while minimizing pool size.
+Higher tiling redundancy can improve assembly robustness but requires more oligos and higher cost.
+The calculator estimates oligo placement needed to reach target coverage while keeping pool size visible.

 How to Use the Coverage Calculator